chris-moore/react-chess/README.md

 ## TO DO

-- Never use x, y.
-Only row and column.
-It is more understandable.
+- Identify a check
 - Highlight red, pieces that can be taken
-- Disable cursor on non turn pieces
-- Turn indicator
-- Identify a check
 - Player selects to play as white or black
 - Implement AI
-- Gray / disable board during AI move
-- Write / fix tests
+- Write tests
 - Implement loading of states (like take a board layout and render it)
 - Implement pawn en passant